Doxense/foundationdb-dotnet-client/README.md

 In real-world usage, it is __strongly encouraged__ to the __Directory Layer__ to generate shorter prefixes for the keys, instead of the very long `("Tenant", "ACME", "MySuperApp", "v1", "Documents", "Books", "BOOK_123")`.

 This layer emulates a tree of "Directories", and maintains a mapping of paths to short integer prefixes.
-Each directory can be seen as the equivalent of a folder in a disk volume, where the file system would allocate a cluster or inode number: applications will think using paths and folder names, while the file system will use integeres to point to location on the disk.
+Each directory can be seen as the equivalent of a folder in a disk volume, where the file system would allocate a cluster or inode number: applications will think using paths and folder names, while the file system will use integers to point to location on the disk.

 In your AppHost:
 ```csharp